API 5L Seamless Line Pipe

 - Q: How are steel pipes specified in engineering drawings?

-- Steel pipes are specified in engineering drawings by providing information such as the diameter, length, wall thickness, material grade, and any other relevant specifications or standards that need to be followed.
+- Steel pipes are typically specified in engineering drawings by indicating their diameter, wall thickness, material grade, and length.
+Additional specifications may include the type of connection or joining method, surface finish requirements, and any specific standards or codes that need to be followed.

 1. Manufacturer Overview